tedcor/comfyui-install/README.md

 python main.py --help
 ```
 #
+## Running Multiple ComfyUI Servers
+Running two instances of ComfyUI on the same local machine with different URLs is possible by configuring each instance to listen on different ports or IP addresses.
+To achieve this, you can modify the server configuration settings for each instance.
+For example, one instance can be set to listen on http://0.0.0.0:8188 while another can listen on http://0.0.0.0:8189 or any other available port.

+To run multiple instances of ComfyUI, you can also use different GPUs or set up multiple instances on the same GPU by specifying different CUDA devices.

+Start one instance with --port 8188 --cuda-device 0 and another with --port 8189 --cuda-device 1.

+Additionally, if you are running ComfyUI on a local network, access each instance using their respective IP addresses and ports.
+For example, if your local IP address is 192.168.1.100, one instance can be accessed at http://192.168.1.100:8188 and the other at http://192.168.1.100:8189.

+Instance 1: Runs on port 8188 and listens on http://0.0.0.0:8188
+Instance 2: Runs on port 8189 and listens on http://0.0.0.0:8189
+#
 # Custom Nodes
 ### Below is a list of links to ComfyUI custom nodes.
 They are easy to install and can save you time.
 #